jongiddy/typle/README.md

 }
 ```

-Compare this implementation to the actual implementation (without docs) in the standard library:
+Compare the `typle` implementation above to the current implementation
+(excluding docs) in the standard library:

 ```rust
 macro_rules! impl_hash_tuple {